 The City's conclusion that "air pollutant emissions associated with the proposed project would not be cumulatively considerable" is not supported by the evidence.
 (DEIR, p.
 5.2-31.)
 Nearby development, in conjunction with the Project, will have significant and unavoidable cumulative air quality impacts.
 The data provided in the Cumulative Projects List shows that the developments listed will result in significant construction and will increase residential, hotel, commercial, office, and other uses.
 (See id. at pp. 4-13 - 4-14.)
 This will result in increased vehicle trips, and will ultimately delay the air basin's timely attainment with air quality standards designed to protect human health and the environment.
 (Ibid.)
-Tellingly, the City does not disclose whether any of the cumulative projects it lists have been found to have significant and unavoidable impacts, to which the Project will cumulatively contribute.
-The evidence in the record does not support a conclusion that the Project will result in a less than cumulatively considerable impact.
+Tellingly, the City does not disclose whether any of the cumulative projects it lists have been found to have significant and unavoidable impacts, to which the Project will result in a less than cumulatively considerable impact.